 The State of Palestine ratified (CEDAW).
-However, despite this positive step, and two years after its ratification, the state did not take any measure to include CEDAW explicitly as a reference in the Palestinian Amended Basic Law of 2005.
-Furthermore, the Convention was not published in the Official Gazette to become legally binding, which
+However, despite this positive step, and four years after its ratification, the state did not take any measures to include CEDAW explicitly as a reference in the Palestinian Amended Basic Law of 2005.
+Furthermore, the Convention was not published in the Official Gazette to become legally binding, which indicates that the ratification was a mere formality with no substantial positive change to the situation of women and girls in the Palestinian society.

-- The state of Palestine did not sign the First Optional Protocol of CEDAW.
+- The State of Palestine did not sign the First Optional Protocol of CEDAW.
 This is a necessary step the state must take as soon as possible, to show its interest in women's rights, not only at the official level, but to grant legitimacy and transparency to the different agencies in performing their roles to monitor and follow up the government's commitment to protect women against negative discrimination.
 Signing the Protocol also asserts the importance of social change from the existing patriarchal culture and norms toward achieving social justice and equity in the Palestinian society.
-It also gives women the opportunity to use state mechanisms for protection, through the complaints system against violations they may face.

--Despite the official commitment of the state of Palestine to gender equality in the Amended Basic Law of 2003, which prohibits gender-based discrimination, several applicable laws that regulate social relations and role distribution contradict 2with this principle.
+It also gives women the opportunity to use state mechanisms for protection, through the complaints system against violations they may face. - -Despite the official commitment of the State of Palestine to gender equality in the Amended Basic Law of 2003, which prohibits gender-based discrimination, several applicable laws that regulate social relations and role distribution contradict with this principle.
 The Basic Law (Temporary Constitution in the Palestinian case) constitutes the reference for specialized laws in different areas.
 However, so far, applicable inherited laws are based on unfair discrimination against women and girls, with adverse impact on achieving actual equality to which the state is committed.
 The state has not taken any measures to harmonize local laws to CEDAW, a commitment officially declared in 2009 and followed by the ratification of the Convention in 2014.
-Official accession has not yielded any positive outcome so far.
+Official accession has not yielded any positive outcome so far, despite establishing the committee on harmonizing legislations with a COM decision in early 2017.
+This committee did not start operating, but following the amendment decision in March 2018, the committee started working on the Draft Law on Family Protection from Violence